z-sourcecode/opa-test/website/docs/faq.md

 > **Q.** What is OPA on AWS?
 >
-> **A.** OPA on AWS brings AWS cloud closer to your developers.
-The platform allows enterprise to build environments and applications on AWS without requiring to upskill on cloud expertise.
-OPA on AWS provides a productive secure and scalable experience for non-cloud developers.
+> **A.** Orchestrate Platforms and Applications (OPA) on AWS is an open source reference implementation that ties together AWS services into an enterprise ready solution.
+By abstracting AWS services, OPA on AWS allows application developers to focus on what they do best – writing application logic code, all while allowing platform engineering teams to enforce internal guardrails and best practices at scale.
+OPA on AWS provides a productive and pleasurable experience for non-cloud developers, and allows for integrations with your current tooling.
+It is fast, safe, fun, and at-scale.

-> **Q.**  Why did we have to build this thing?
+> **Q.**  What does OPA on AWS do?
 >
+> **A.**  OPA on AWS provides a comprehensive Internal Developer Platform solution.
+It allows developers to write application logic, on AWS, without having to know how to provision and manage AWS services.
+OPA on AWS also allows platform engineering teams to easily manage all the resources and applications that run on AWS.

+> **Q.**  What was the motivation behind building OPA on AWS?
+>
 > **A.**  Enterprise are challenged to integrate with AWS while adhering to their standards, security guardrails and compliance.
 In addition, cloud engineers are a scarce resource that does not scale.
-Using platform engineering this gap is shorten thus enabling enterprise to improve their developer experience and scales the use of AWS Services securely.
+Using platform engineering this gap is shortened, thus enabling enterprise to improve their developer experience and scales the use of AWS Services securely.

 > **Q.** Is OPA on AWS an AWS Service?
 >
-> **A.** No, OPA on AWS is an Open source Platform reference implementation.
+> **A.** No, OPA on AWS is not a managed service. it is an open source Platform reference implementation.
 Supporting full integration with AWS Services for enterprises.
-Since OPA on AWS is using native AWS Services you get all the benefits and scale of AWS scales with the platform but with an improve developer experience.
+Since OPA on AWS is using native AWS Services, thus it provides all the benefits and scale that AWS can offer, along with a pleasurable developer experience

-> **Q.** Who is OPA for?
+> **Q.** What is the audience for OPA on AWS?
 >
-> **A.** Enterprises organizations with many developer teams who wish to scale their use of AWS cloud and migrate hundreds/thousands of applications
+> **A.** OPA on AWS binds the AWS services into an enterprise ready offering.
+It was built with a financial enterprise use case, while accommodating for the security and regulatory compliance needs, and the necessity for scale and efficiency.
+Hence, it is applicable for every company which is interested in scaling while still keeping the same tooling and additional internal and external standards.

-> **Q.** Can AWS Help me to use OPA?
+> **Q.** What support do you offer?
+How can I learn to use OPA on AWS?
 >
-> **A.** Yes, Please reach out to us at fsi-pace-pe@amazon.com
+> **A.** OPA on AWS is accompanied with heavy documentation, detailed readMes, an easy to run workshop, and a YouTube playlist.
+All of these resources can help you learn more about the solution, and get started.
+For any issue beyond the current available information, you are welcome to reach out to us via GitHub, or directly on fsi-pace-pe+support@amazon.com

-> **Q.** How will it be supported? is it an official offering?
+> **Q.** What is OPA on AWS’s license?
 >
-> **A.** OPA on AWS at the moment is an open source project contributed by AWS and licensed as  Apache-2.0
+> **A.** OPA on AWS is licensed as Apache-2.0.

 > **Q.** What are the benefits for using OPA?
 >
-> **A.** A better developer experience and faster way to scale the use of AWS Services for enterprises
+> **A.** A better developer experience and faster way to scale the use of AWS Services for enterprises.
+Please see the full [features page](/docs/features)

 > **Q.** What are the requirements to get started on Opa?